runatlantis/atlantis/GOVERNANCE.md

 ## Proposal Process

 One of the most important aspects in any open source community is the concept of proposals.
-Large changes to the codebase and / or new features should be preceded by a proposal as an ADR or GH issue in the main Atlantis repo.
+Large changes to the codebase and/or new features should be preceded by a proposal as an ADR or GH issue in the main Atlantis repo.
 This process allows for all members of the community to weigh in on the concept (including the technical details), share their comments and ideas, and offer to help.
 It also ensures